 This ability also came to the fore in 2011, when Power – a colt from Oasis Dream’s fifth crop – was rated the year’s joint-third-best juvenile after winning the Gr.1 National Stakes and finishing a rather unlucky second in the Gr.1 Dewhurst Stakes.
 Bronterre, another of Oasis Dream’s sons, was a close fourth in the Dewhurst, while another – Reply – was a good third in the Gr.1 Middle Park Stakes after winning the Weatherbys Insurance £300,000 2-Y-O Stakes.
 Power went on to win the Irish 2000 Guineas as a three-year-old.
 The ill-fated Gr.1 Nunthorpe Stakes winner Jwala also came from this crop.

-To the end of 2013, Oasis Dream’s first seven crops had produced the extraordinary total of 37 Group winners, including 10 winners at the highest level.
-A further 38 members of these crops have also scored at Listed level.
+To the end of 2014, Oasis Dream’s first eight crops had produced the extraordinary total of 45 Group winners, including 12 winners at the highest level – the latest being Middle Park winner Charming Thought.
+A further 46 members of these crops have also scored at Listed level.
+In 2014 27% of his 3YO runners were blacktype performers He is the leading British-based sire by blacktype winners from 2010 to 2014 and has produced 11% stakes winners to runners (lifetime).

 Oasis Dream was the leading British-based sire by yearling average at Tattersalls October Book 1 in 2012 and 2013, with an average of 289,000 guineas.
 He was also the leading sire in Europe in 2013 by individual wins and winners as well as being the leading sire of two-year-olds in Europe by prize money thanks to 10 individual juvenile blacktype performers and the sales race winners Oklahoma City and Wedding Ring.